moka-guys/workstation_housekeeping/README.md

 optional arguments:
-  -h, --help            show this help message and exit --runfolders_dir      A directory containing runfolders to process --auth AUTH           A text file containing the DNANexus authentication
+  -h, --help            show this help message and exit --runfolders_dir      A directory containing runfolders to process --auth_token_file AUTH           A text file containing the DNANexus authentication
                         token
   --dry-run             Perform a dry run without deleting files --min-age MIN_AGE     The age (days) a runfolder must be to be deleted